 Thank you to all artists who submitted a proposal.
 The process for selecting the winning proposal followed Saanich’s Comprehensive Arts Policy.
 In total eleven submissions were received and evaluated by the jury for this public art competition.
 The public art jury consisted of three artists, two community members and two Saanich staff members.
 The budget for the work is $65,000.

-The project is anticipated to be installed in November, with a formal opening ceremony to be held shortly thereafter.
+The project is anticipated to be installed in early 2019, with a formal opening ceremony to be held shortly thereafter.

 The Official theme for the project is “Canada 150”, which incorporates official Canada 150 themes identified by the federal government: diversity and inclusion; engaging and inspiring youth; our environment; and reconciliation with Indigenous peoples.